aaronparker/aaronparker.github.io/_posts/2007-01-17-disabling-check-for-winzip-update.md

 tags:
   - WinZip
 ---
 Some bright spark over at WinZip thought that it would be a great idea to build in an auto-update utility into WinZip so that users would be prompted to download the lastest version of WinZip as they are released.
-Unfortunately, this updater prompts users when they first run WinZip even if they don&#8217;t have administrative access to their machine (I think the guy from WinZip and the [guy from Adobe](http://www.stealthpuppy.com/blogs/travelling/archive/2007/01/06/adobe-customization-wizard-8.aspx) must know each other).
-Here&#8217;s the dialog that users see when they first run WinZip, not ideal in a corporate environment:
+Unfortunately, this updater prompts users when they first run WinZip even if they don't have administrative access to their machine (I think the guy from WinZip and the [guy from Adobe](http://www.stealthpuppy.com/blogs/travelling/archive/2007/01/06/adobe-customization-wizard-8.aspx) must know each other).
+Here's the dialog that users see when they first run WinZip, not ideal in a corporate environment:

 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2007/01/1000.14.470.WinZipUpdate.png" />